 - No charcuterie platter would be complete without an interesting sauce or two.
-This healthy apple chutney is naturally sugar-free and full of flavour.
+This healthy apple chutney is refined sugar-free and full of flavor.

 Load up on Vegetables

 A healthy diet should be made up of about 50% fruits and vegetables.
-That’s actually quite a lot of vegetables… luckily there are many delicious recipes for salads and vegetables sides.
-Here are a few seasonal options:
+They are high in fiber and full of vitamins and minerals.
+Luckily there are many delicious recipes for salads and vegetable sides.

 Prebiotic side dishes

 Sweet treats are a staple of the holiday season.
 However, they don’t have to be sugar-ladened and cloyingly sweet.
-Here are a few recipes that can either be sweetened to taste, or are naturally sweetened with fruit.
+Here are a few recipes that are naturally sweetened with fruit.

 - Frothy whipped eggnog is a favorite holiday treat.
 And it only takes 5 minutes to make!

-- Grinch fruit kebabs are just made with fruit!
+- These Grinch fruit kebabs are just made with fruit!